Stragglers of the thick disc: General properties

 To confirm these results, we searched for mass estimates of our stars.
-These are not provided in the astroNN catalogue, and come from the independent StarHorse\footnote{\url{https://data.sdss.org/sas/dr17/env/APOGEE_STARHORSE/}} value added catalogue.
-We caution that YAR mass estimates are made as if these stars are normal stars, and only reflect their position in the HRD.
-If these objects are formed through mass transfer or collision, it is possible that their mass is related a bit differently to effective temperature and luminosity compared to normal stars.
-We do expect however this difference to be small \citep{Glebbeek2008, Sills2015} and view these mass estimates as useful indicator of the true mass of these objects.
-In addition, we validate the StarHorse mass determination by comparing them with asteroseismic masses.
-Fig.~\ref{fig:jofre22mass} shows the APOKASC-3 asteroseismic mass determinations taken from \citet{Jofre2022} versus the StarHorse estimates.
+These are not provided in the astroNN catalogue, so we took them from the independent StarHorse\footnote{\url{https://data.sdss.org/sas/dr17/env/APOGEE_STARHORSE/}} value-added catalogue.
+We caution that YAR mass estimates are made as if these stars were normal stars and only reflect their position in the HRD.
+If these objects are formed through mass transfer or collision, it is possible that their mass is related a bit differently to the effective temperature and luminosity, as compared to normal stars.
+We do, however, expect this difference to be small \citep{Glebbeek2008, Sills2015} and we view these mass estimates as useful indicator of the true mass of these objects.
+In addition, we validated the StarHorse mass determinations by comparing them with asteroseismic masses.
+Figure~\ref{fig:jofre22mass} shows the APOKASC-3 asteroseismic mass determinations taken from \citet{Jofre2022} versus the StarHorse estimates.
 The figure shows that the two datasets are consistent, with only 5 stars being severe outliers of the $\rm 1:1$ relation, highlighted by the red line in the plot.

-Fig.~\ref{fig:Mass_distrib} shows the mass distribution of the YAR stars and thick disc sample.
-Mass estimates are available for 220 of our YAR stars, that is for around 88$\rm \textbf{\%}$ of the total YAR sample.
-The thick disc reference sample has a mass distribution peaked at $\rm 0.9-0.95\, M_{\odot}$ while YAR stars sample a wider range of masses, with a significant number of stars with masses up to about 1 $\rm M_{\odot}$ higher than thick disc stars.
+Figure~\ref{fig:Mass_distrib} shows the mass distribution of the YAR stars and thick disc sample.
+Mass estimates are available for 220 of our YAR stars, that is, for around 88$\%$ of the total YAR sample.
+The thick disc reference sample has a mass distribution peaked at $\rm 0.9-0.95\, M_{\odot}$ while YAR stars sample a wider range of masses, with a significant number of stars with masses up to about 1 $\rm M_{\odot}$ higher than the thick disc stars.
 This result is in agreement with \citet{Zhang2021}, and, together with the location of YAR stars in the HRD, confirms that many of the stars in our sample of YAR stars are more massive than standard thick disc objects.

-\subsection{Metallicity, C\text-, N\text- and $\alpha$\text-abundance}
+\subsection{Metallicity, C\text-, N\text-, and $\alpha$\text-abundance}